343rd Bomb Squadron: Air Force Reserve

-B-52H arrives at Al Udeid Air Base, Qatar.
-Taken on 9 April 2016.
-Barksdale B-52s supported Operation Inherent Resolve.
+B-52H from Barksdale arrives at Al Udeid Air Base, Qatar.
+(Note: Taken on 9 April 2016.
+Barksdale B-52s supported Operation Inherent Resolve.)

 The squadron was reactivated at Barksdale Air Force Base, Louisiana as an Air Force Reserve Command B-52 Stratofortress squadron in January 2010.
 The squadron routinely deployed aircrew and maintainers for B-52 missions from Al Udeid Air Base, Qatar for Operation Inherent Resolve and Operation Freedom's Sentinel.

 On 19 April 2013, the 343rd Bomb Squadron participated in their first nuclear readiness exercise.
 As the only B-52 squadron in the Air Force Reserve, the 343rd BS is also the only nuclear certified squadron in the Air Force Reserve.

 The 343rd Bomb Squadron received the Mitchell Trophy for most accurate munition drop during the Global Strike Challenge 2017.
-Global Strike Challenge is a Bomber, Intercontinental Ballistic Missile, Helicopter Operations and Security Forces competition with units from Air Force Global Strike Command, Air Combat Command, Air Force Reserve Command and the Air National Guard.
+Global Strike Challenge is a bomber, intercontinental ballistic missile, helicopter operations and security forces competition with units from Air Force Global Strike Command, Air Combat Command, Air Force Reserve Command and the Air National Guard.

 During Global Strike Challenge 2019, the 343rd Bomb Squadron consecutively earned the Mitchell Trophy for most accurate munitions drop.
-They were also awarded with the Linebacker Trophy for best B-52 Squadron and the LeMay Trophy for Best Bomber Operations, becoming the top performing unit within Air Force Global Strike Command.
+They were also awarded with the Linebacker Trophy for best B-52 Squadron and the LeMay Trophy for best bomber operations, as the top performing unit.